-- Identification of existing risk exposures,
+- Identification of existing risk exposures.

 - Identification of the risk impact of management decisions, including product developments, changes in investment portfolios and major strategic decisions such as merger and acquisition transactions.

-- Identification of emerging risks.
+- · Identification of emerging risks.

-The exposures to market risks relative to other risks increased over the course of the reporting period due to updates to the models, the inclusion of Romania and a change to the asset mix.
+The exposures to market risks relative to other risks decreased over the course of the reporting period due to updates to the models.